 This alert is for US servicemen and women and expires after 12 months.
 Once it expires, you can renew it as necessary.

 If you feel that the fraud alert is no longer needed, or if you placed it by mistake, you can have it removed by mailing a request of removal to all three credit bureaus.
 Make sure to include identifying documents.
 Follow the steps found on the Credit bureaus website.

 Even though a fraud alert sounds easier to place, (you only need to contact one credit bureau) I still wouldn’t recommend it verses a credit freeze.
-The reason is because it’s much harder to remove then a credit freeze.
+The reason is that it’s much harder to remove than a credit freeze.
 There are many reports on the internet of people getting declined on credit cards just because they had a fraud alert.
 Credit card issuers like to have their systems run smoothly and they don’t want to deal with extra headaches.
 With a fraud alert you’re locking out thieves, but at the same time you’re also locking yourself out.
-On the other hand, with a credit freeze you have more control of when you want it locked and when you want it open.
+On the other hand, with a credit freeze, you have more control of when you want it locked and when you want it open.

 Thanks for reading!